 Outline of the PDW

-The purpose of the PDW is to establish a theoretically informed discussion about the future of research into entrepreneurship and embeddedness.
+The purpose of the PDW is to establish a theoretically informed discussion about the future of research into embeddedness and social innovation.
 The structure of the PDW will support this through a highly interactive format.
-The PDW will open with a short summary of the current state of research on entrepreneurship and embeddedness, based partly on a literature review currently being done by some of the organisers.
-Afterwards there will be a panel discussion featuring three-four prominent scholars in the field of entrepreneurship who have all be working with different aspects of entrepreneurship and embeddedness.
-Confirmed panellists include Friederike Welter, Monder Ram and Alistair Anderson.
+The PDW will open with a short presentation of a relevant research project in process related to the key topics of the PDW.
+Afterwards there will be a panel discussion featuring three-four prominent scholars in the field of entrepreneurship who have all be working with different aspects of embeddedness and social innovation/entrepreneurship.
+Possible panellists include Malin Linberg, Monder Ram, Sarah Jack, and David Urbano.
 The panel debate will be moderated by one of the organizers and combine short points from the panel on a set of specific questions with open questions from the audience.

 Target group and take-aways

 We believe that this PDW will be relevant for the majority of the attendants of the RENT conference.
-Not only are the concepts of embeddedness and context traditionally strong research themes at the RENT conference, but also the general call for more contextualisation in entrepreneurship research generally should make this topic broadly appealing.
+Not only are the concepts of embeddedness and context traditionally strong research themes at the RENT conference, but also the general call for more social, environmental and suitability focus in entrepreneurship research generally should make this topic broadly appealing.